boorch/otloop.sh/README.md

 # otloop.sh
 A macOS bash script that can set the loop start of an "ot" file based on a specific slice's startpoint and length.
 When modifying an ot file, a backup of the original file is created with the extension of "bak".
 There's also "restore" functionality that can revert your changes.
-The script can perform operations in all subfolders recursively if required.
+The script can perform operations in all subfolders recursively by finding all ot/bak files and operating on them if required.

 ## Please make your own backups before using the script.
 I can't be held responsible for any data loss you may experience.